juststrings/Haulage-Analysis/readme.md

 #### Importance of The visual
 This will enable the stakeholders know which of the product have they moved the most.

+- ### The matrix chart
+This shows the product by capacity by product volume by total trips
+#### Importance of The visual
+This will enable the stakeholders know which product types is the most moved and of which of the capacities

 ## Findings
 The most moved product is the white product.<br>
-Lesser product are on the road compared to the successfully delivered own
+Lesser product are on the road compared to the successfully delivered ones

 ## Recommendation
-I will recommed the stakeholders to make deal with mechanics and repair shop at strategic places along the most used route by its drivers incase of breakdown for immediate support and repair
+I will recommend the decision makers to make sure that trucks of capacity 45,000L are always ready to answer clients request since the are the most moved whuch implies that trucks of such capacity will be the most demanded by clients.

 [![Product Section](https://user-images.githubusercontent.com/92920156/194882900-b0289125-f724-4ed3-82ff-e8fa47667ca1.jpg)](https://app.powerbi.com/view?r=eyJrIjoiZDhkMDE3NWUtOTMwZi00NzdkLTk0MGItNzdhZjgzMTI4NDJhIiwidCI6Ijg4ZTlhN2RjLTU2MzMtNGM2Ni1iNjZjLTkyZGY1Y2E3NDhmYyJ9)

-wow